scriptsalmon/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React JS is a library we can use to develop user interface and components.
+What react solves is the need for us to tediously create elements using js and instead instantiate them using JSX.
+Earlier in the week we had to create each element from scratch using document.createElement, or queryselect them from the document.
+It was useful information because it allowed me to see what jsx is doing behind the scenes.
+Another problem React solves is bloating of data.
+Instead of a page having to load all of its contents on startup, we are able to reveal parts of what we want to show the user when we deconstruct a webpage into usable component parts.

 1. Describe component state.

+  Component state is a way to store data in a function, and used inside react.
+We can update this data within react using the useState hook.

 1. Describe props.

+  Props are data passed from parent to child components.
+They are a parameter that stands for data we can pass via prop drilling.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  Side effects are happenings that occur outside of our components.
+Theyre anything that affects something outside the scope of the function being executed.